-The combined factors of oxygen depletion and overfishing have had cascading consequences for the bay's ecosystem.
-Oyster reefs are key habitats in the shallower waters of Chesapeake Bay.
-In the lower Rappahannock, oyster reefs are suffocated during hypoxic events, yielding "black bottoms" (Officer et al., 1984; Breitburg et al., 2001).

-- Loss of oysters led to diminished filtration of phytoplankton and consequently reduced light transmission and declines in submerged aquatic vegetation (Newell, 1988; Newell and Koch, 2004).
+The combined factors of extensive overfishing, diseases (Perkinsus marinus and Haplosporidium nelsoni), and oxygen depletion have had cascading consequences for the bay's ecosystem.
+Oyster reefs in particular have been decimated in the shallower waters of Chesapeake Bay.
+In the lower Rappahannock, some oysters have suffocated during hypoxic events, yielding "black bottoms" (Officer et al., 1984; Breitburg et al., 2001).
+Loss of oysters led to diminished filtration of phytoplankton and consequently reduced light transmission and declines in submerged aquatic vegetation (Newell, 1988; Newell and Koch, 2004).
 Loss of oyster reef substrates required for benthic life stages of sea nettles led to declines in this key plankton predator that controls ctenophores within the Bay (Breitburg and Fulford, 2006).
-Bottom-dwelling fishes on the remaining viable - oyster reefs are often killed during intrusions of hypoxic water into shallower waters.
+Bottom-dwelling fishes on the remaining viable oyster reefs were often killed during intrusions of hypoxic water into shallower waters.
 (Officer et al., 1984; Breitburg, 1992; Breitburg et al., 2001).

 The response of benthic communities to hypoxia depends on the severity in terms of DO concentrations, persistence, and temporal sequence.
-Near total faunal depletion in summer has been recorded for over 30 years in the Patuxent estuary (Mountford et al., 1977; Holland et al., 1977, 1987), followed by fall recolonization.
-At oxygen concentrations <1.4 ml L-1, macrobenthic communities in the Rappahannock River show reduced species diversity (50% lower), lower biomass (70% lower), and loss of deep-dwelling, long-lived species (Dauer et al., 1992).
-Shallow-dwelling, short-lived op-ortunist species dominate under hypoxic conditions.
+Near total faunal depletion in summer has been recorded for over 30 years in parts of the Patuxent estuary (Mountford et al., 1977; Holland et al., 1977, 1987), followed by fall recolonization.
+At oxygen concentrations $< 1.4 \text{ ml L}^{-1}$, macrobenthic communities in the Rappahannock River show reduced species diversity (50% lower), lower biomass (70% lower), and loss of deep-dwelling, longlived species (Dauer et al., 1992).
+Shallow-dwelling, shortlived opportunist species dominate under hypoxic conditions.
 These include the polychaetes, Paraprionospio pinnata, Polydora ligni, Streblospio benedicti, Mediomastus ambiseta, Leitoscoloplos fragilis, Glycinde solitaria, Eteone heteropoda and Asabellides oculata, and the bivalve Mulinia lateralis (Dauer et al., 1992).

-In the York River, benthos was resistant to periodic hypoxia (0.2-0.8 ml L-1) of short (6 to 14-d) duration that affects mainly areas deeper than 9 m.
+In the York River, benthos was resistant to periodic hypoxia $(0.2-0.8 \text{ ml L}^{-1})$ of short (6 to 14-d) duration that affects mainly areas deeper than 9 m.
 There were few permanent effects of hypoxia on macrobenthos (Dauer et al., 1992).
 Epifaunal communities tolerated hypoxic events of up to 1 week in the York River but exhibited behavioral responses including migration up in the water, development of resting stages in sessile taxa, and reduced feeding and growth by mobile taxa (Sagasti et al., 2001).
 Evidence of long-term changes in benthos of the York River suggests that hypoxia has shaped the benthic communities (Boesch et al., 1976).
-Observations of macrobenthic and epibenthic resistance and resilience to short-term hypoxia (Pihl et al., 1991; Dauer et al., 1992; Sagasti et al., 2001) have led to speculation of long-term conditioning of the community to episodic oxygen depletion (Diaz and Rosenberg, 1995).
+Observations of macrobenthic and epibenthic resistance and resilience to short-term hypoxia (Pihl et al., 1991; Dauer et al., 1992; Sagasti et al., 2001) have led to speculation of longterm conditioning of the community to episodic oxygen depletion (Diaz and Rosenberg, 1995).

-20 2.1.2 Changjiang (Yangtze River) estuary and inner shelf of East China Sea

-The Changjiang (Yangtze River) is among the five largest rivers in the world with 928.5×10 m yr-1 of water discharged historically, and 0.4-0.5×10 tons yr-1 of sediment (Qu et al., 2005).
-The river is ca. 6400 km in length with a drainage area of 1.81×10 km.
-In the East China Sea, the dilute riverine waters (i.e. river effluent plumes) can disperse over ~10 km across the broad shelf in summer when the Changjiang reaches its maximal water discharge (e.g. 40-50×10 m s-1).
-Water circulation in the East China Sea is dominated by complex interactions of water masses and/or currents under the East Asia monsoon climate, including the Kuroshio Surface
+2.1.2 Changjiang (Yangtze River) estuary and inner shelf of the East China Sea a drainage area of 1.81×10^{6} km2.
+In the East China Sea, the dilute riverine waters (i.e. river effluent plumes) can disperse over $\sim 10^{4}$ km2 across the broad shelf in summer when the Changjiang reaches its maximal water discharge (e.g. 40- 50×10^{3} m3 s-1).
+Water circulation in the East China Sea is dominated by complex interactions of water masses and/or currents under the East Asia monsoon climate, including the Kuroshio Surface (KSW) and Sub-surface (KSSW) waters, Taiwan Strait Warm Water (TSWW), East China Sea Coastal Current (ECSCC) and Changjiang Diluted Water (CDW) (cf. Zhang and Su, 2006).
+These play a crucial role in regulating biogeochemical processes (e.g. hypoxia) on the shelf (Zhang et al., 2007).